-I was hoping for an easy flight from Hawaii to California.
-Unfortunately, the eastern Pacific was riddled with tropical depressions heading directly for Hawaii.
-The winds aloft forecast for the Hawaii/California passage did not look favorable for the next three weeks.
+During my stay in Hawaii, the eastern Pacific was impacted by 4 tropical depressions heading directly for the island chain.
+The winds aloft forecast models for the Hawaii/California passage did not look favorable for the next three weeks.

 RV-9A ready to fly non-stop to California.